-This salad just might be my new favorite.
-And it has quickly become my new go to salad for busy nights.
+This Asian Cabbage Salad has become one of my go to when I’m looking for something a bit different.
 It comes together so easy.
 Just a quick cook of the snap peas.
 Mix it all together, pour the dressing over the top and voila!
 A super delicious salad that is perfect as a dinner side dish or a light lunch.

 If you aren’t sure what ponzu is, it is a citrus based sauce that is popular in Japanese cooking.
 I have loved using it as a dip for years.
 I like dipping potstickers or egg rolls in it.
 But until recently, I never really thought to use it as a dressing.
 I’m not quite sure why.
 I mean it says dressing on the side of the bottle.
 I did doctor it up a bit for this recipe.
 Instead of using it straight out of the bottle I mix in a little sesame oil, sesame seeds and garlic powder.
 It just adds a nutty, garlicky flavor to the citrus sauce and works very well as a salad dressing.
 And as much as I enjoyed the crisp fresh veggies, I must say that the dressing is my favorite part.

-I’m not going to lie, I actually made the salad a second time a couple of days later just so I could have an excuse to make the dressing again.
+I’m not going to lie, I actually made the salad a second time in as many days just so I could have an excuse to make the dressing again.
 It is that good.

 And now that I’m thinking about it, I think I might try to make this into a meal by adding some shredded cooked chicken, or maybe even some shrimp.